Prepare for FY1 Guide by Specialty

 What are some common tasks they may be asked to do?

-• Common ward jobs including requesting bloods and scans, interpreting basic results and forming management plans with the help of seniors.
+• Common ward jobs include requesting bloods and scans, interpreting basic results and forming management plans with the help of seniors.

-• There may be opportunity to learn specific skills under supervision such as ascitic tap/drain
+• There may be an opportunity to learn specific skills under supervision such as ascitic tap/drain

 • Likely to require liaising with other teams for help with management plans including general surgery and nutrition